nystrom/rivo/docs/design.md

 Functions can be extended in any module.
 Instances of traits can be implemented in any module.

+When a module is loaded, it may provide a new alternative for an existing function.
+If the new alternative overlaps the existing function, it has priority in that module and in any module that imports it.

 When a module imports another, only the imported definitions are visible, even dynamically.
 Local definitions override imported definitions.

 Thus: